huggingface/trl/CONTRIBUTING.md

 - **Widely-Used Components**: For a feature with high usage, we aim for a more gradual transition period of approximately **5 months**, generally scheduling deprecation around **5 minor releases** after the initial warning.

 These examples represent the two ends of a continuum.
 The specific timeline for each feature will be determined individually, balancing innovation with user stability needs.

+### Working with Warnings

+When working with warnings in the codebase, please follow these principles:

+1. **Warnings must be actionable**
+   Every warning raised should be actionable and provide clear guidance on how to address or resolve the underlying issue.
+For example, a deprecation warning should include an alternative method or function that can be used.

+2. **Warnings should not indicate normal behavior** Warnings should not be triggered for issues that do not affect functionality.
+They must not appear for the expected, intended operation of the software.
+Warnings should highlight potential problems, not reflect normal behavior.

+3. **Use the appropriate warning type**
+   Use the appropriate warning types (e.g., `DeprecationWarning`, `UserWarning`) for features that are being phased out or for behaviors that should be addressed in future versions.

+By following these guidelines, we ensure that warnings remain meaningful, actionable, and contribute to the long-term health of the project.